ASinghh/DeepRL_Navigation_Banana_Collector/README.md

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

+### Instructions
+The file 'dqn_agent.py' contains classes for DQN agent, Double DQN agent, Dueling DQN agent and Dueling Double DQN agent.
+It also contains a calss for creating Replay Buffers.
+The file 'model.py' contains the Neural Network classes for creating a Q Network and a Dueling Q Network.
+The classes are used to define the four agents defined in the file 'dqn_agent.py'.
 ### Algorithm
 The project includes implementation of Q-Learning and Double Q-Learning with Vanilla and Dueling network architectures.